 Slack, Google Sheets, Trello – you’ll realise that each have their own restrictions and limitations.

-2. Tracking video creators and contributors of individual videos is a pain
+2. Tracking video creators and their contributions is a pain

 3. Communication gap increases